pyeve/flask-sentinel/README.md

 @app.route('/endpoint')
 @oauth.require_oauth()
 def restricted_access():
-    """ This is an example endpoint we are trying to protect. """ return "Congratulations, you made it through and accessed the protected " \
+    return "You made it through and accessed the protected resource!"
-        "resource!"

 if __name__ == '__main__':
     app.run(ssl_context='adhoc')
 ```

-Ok the class name kind of sucks.
-Will try to come up with something more
-concise ;-)

 ## User and Client Management
 You can create users and clients through the default management interface